wimalopaan/opentx/README.md

 * This work is based on Jakub's ([qba667](https://github.com/qba667)) work and is forked from his repo.
 * All the contributors of [OpenTX](https://github.com/opentx/opentx/).

 New developers are highly welcome!
-See [developers guide](https://github.com/OpenI6X/opentx/wiki/Contribute).
+See [developers guide](https://github.com/OpenI6X/opentx/wiki/Contribute) and [known issues](https://github.com/OpenI6X/opentx/issues).